-Inorganic collection is not being held this financial year (ending June 2019).
-The service was not in your rates so you haven’t paid for it.
+There was no service in the last financial year (ended June 2019) and this service was not in your rates so you didn’t pay for it.

 Frequently asked questions

-The next collection date hasn’t been set yet.
-What we do know is that the inorganic service won’t be held in the 2018/19 financial year.
-However, Council is currently working with its contractors about when the next inorganic service could be run.
+The next inorganic collection will be in May and June next year.
+We are currently working with our contractors about when the next inorganic service will be run.
 A decision on the future of inorganics will ultimately come back to the Councillors as part of the solid waste review.

-The future of the inorganic collection will be part of a solid waste review which will start this year.
+Inorganic collection was not in the Long Term Plan for last year.
+It is in for this year and the future of the inorganic collection will be part of a solid waste review which will start this year.
 This review will help us form the next Long Term Plan (LTP).
-You will be able to give your feedback as part of this review later this year.

 Ratepayers did not pay for the inorganic service as part of their rates for 2018/19.